SensionUltra/AvalonMusicBot/README.md

 # AvalonMusicBot
-This the discord Music Bot that i have created
+This is a discord bot created by Awoken#6969 on discord This discord bot is NOT open source